The Craft of Designing Home Additions in Toronto

-The first question is always: is this the right solution?
+The first question is always: Is this the right solution?

 Working with the existing building